ikheetbas/Verhalen/README.md

 ```

 #### Create the database tables
-Open a new command line window for the next steps:
+Open a new Terminal window for the next steps:
 ```
 docker-compose exec web python manage.py migrate
 ```